 Even though the dividend yield is 1.75%, the current earnings yield on the S&P 500 is 3.5%, meaning you can withdraw more without depleting your capital: then you need “only” one million USD.

 However, the amounts are, of course, very uncertain.
-No one knows about the future, and you should always calculate with a wide margin of safety.
+No one knows about the future; you should always calculate with a wide margin of safety.

 What are the odds of getting rich from stocks?

-We would say it’s pretty good odds, of course, depending on what you consider rich.
+We would say it’s pretty good odds, depending on what you consider rich.
 However, it takes time and patience.
 To start, you need to invest capital:

 You need capital to get rich from stocks

 The first variable to succeed is capital.
 If you have no capital to invest, you will, of course, not generate wealth.
 You can generate capital in many ways.
-You can work and earn more, or you can downsize and save more – or both.
+You can work and earn more or downsize and save more.